 - Pitch-correct sample - Opens the sample in Newtone pitch correction & time-stretching editor.

 - Detect tempo - Opens the tempo detection dialog and offers to set FL Studio to the same tempo.

 - Fit to tempo - Fits the sample to the project tempo.
 You can also use this to lock samples to the project tempo so they

 stretch as the to fit a new tempo when it is changed.

 - Automate (Audio Clips) - Opens a sub-menu with the following options:

 - Volume / Pan - Create Automation Clips for the sample Volume or Pan.

 - Crossfade with - Creates a crossfade Volume Automation Clip envelope for overlapping Audio Clips.
-Apply this macro to both clips to create the complete crossfade.
+The single Automation Clip created is inversely linked to the other Clip

 The Playlist menu button (1) displays many useful commands for managing the Playlist.

 - Cut ( Ctrl+X) - Cuts all selected pattern bars and Audio Clips to